aws-samples/mediaconvert-dynamic-jobsettings/README.md

 ### Output

 This will output the following AWS resources:
-- `video-transcoding-source-<aws-account-number>` S3 Bucket: where the video files are uploaded and transcoded.
+- `mediaconvertstack-videotranscodingsourceXXXXX` S3 Bucket: where the video files are uploaded and transcoded.
--	`video-transcoding-destination-<aws-account-number>` S3 Bucket: where the video files are sent after transcoding.
+-	`mediaconvertstack-videotranscodingdestinationXXXXX` S3 Bucket: where the video files are sent after transcoding.
 -	mediaConvert Elemental Media Job Queue: This is where Java application submits the media convert job to.
 -	mediaConvert IAM Role: Role and the IAM permissions required for the AWS Elemental MediaConvert service to run the job needed for read and write permissions to source and destination buckets.